 You can choose to approach a bank or building society directly for your loan.
 Alternatively, you could use the services of a mortgage broker or independent financial adviser (IFA) who will compare the various available mortgage products.
-Brokers and advisers may be able to offer you products which are not available via a direct approach to a lender.
+Brokers and advisers may be able to offer you products that are not available via a direct approach to a lender.
 You should be aware that some brokers will compare all of the available mortgages whilst others only work with a certain number of lenders.

 Your broker or IFA may make a charge for their services but must advise you of this from the outset.

 If you wish to get a feel for what is available before approaching any institutions, comparison websites are a good place to start.
 Moneyfacts, Money Saving Expert and Which? are all worth looking at, and you should use more than one website as a source of information to find the best mortgage.

 What happens during the mortgage application process?

 There was a time when a mortgage application took only a few minutes and lenders made decisions based on minimal information.
 But since the financial crisis, things have changed.
 Your lender will conduct detailed affordability checks and will ask you to provide evidence to support the information you have provided about your finances.

-Before making your application, order up your credit reports from the three principle credit agencies.
+Before making your application, order up your credit score reports from the three principle credit check agencies.
 Check these to ensure that the information is correct because mistakes can be made and could impact your ability to borrow.
 You should then gather together the documents you will require to support your application.

 These could include the following: